You've added an item to the cart! ×

 What’s your favourite band?

-There are so many from each of us.
+There are so many from both of us.
 I suppose our top bands would be Monolord, Dark Throne, Uncle Acid & the Deadbeats and Thou.

 Is there a reason music is important to you?